2019 Member Handbook

 After the August 1st payment, we ask that you keep your balance below $40.
 This helps the membership because checks don’t have to be written for every small purchase made at the depot.
 It helps the coop too, because it cuts down on the number of payments we have to process, and keeps the balances closer to zero as we move toward the end of the season.

-Refunds/Credits: Unlike most CSA's we do offer refunds.
+Refunds/Credits: Unlike most CSA's we do offer refunds if you need to drop out or reduce your share sizes.
 Members move, travel unexpectedly, or if the program just isn't working for your lifestyle, you may drop at any time.
 We do not offer refunds on the membership fee, but will prorate the remainer of the season for all other shares.
 Credits are occasionally needed to be offered for a cracked egg (44 cents!) or a moldy cheese - unusual, but it happens.
 We want you, our members, to be satisfied with the items you recieve through the FDC.
 That said, if we receive a poor quality item for the whole coop, we ask for credit at the farm level, and the whole coop benefits by recieving another item another week.
+We do not offer refunds for missed pickups.

 Feedback: We always appreciate your feedback, positive or negative.
 It helps us to shape the orders each week and to have good communication with the farmers.
 If you have something to say, you can either tell your coordinator or email Julie at email@example.com or Tamara at firstname.lastname@example.org.